I’ve seen two ways of calling superclass methods.

 Then you should have your program launched with all them fancy environment variables set.

 Have you ever called a some scripting function in Softimage and gotten back an XSICollection and printed that return value only to get a ‘None’ value printed to the log?
+Don’t worry, you got some data there.
+Just remember that thats the way python in Softimage prints XSICollections if you would iterate over the collection you will find your values:

 for object in returnedCollectin: